ArtemStepuk/zombobox/README.md

 # zombobox
-IPTV quick demo app.
+IPTV quick demo app (iOS and tvOS targets).

-Start app on Apple tv, wait a second, choose channel (names are in russian), wait a little bit more, hopefully in the end you'll enjoy.
+Start app on Apple tv (or iOS device), wait a second, choose channel (names are in russian and truncated), wait a little bit more, hopefully in the end of this strugling you'll enjoy with some streaming.